FAQ’s – Marion Emberson answers your questions!

 Do I have to use an Embossing Ink pad when inking?

 No, not at all but it is our preferred one.
 You can use any Pigment ink but we don’t recommend dye or alcohol based inks as these dry too quickly.
+You can also use or Refill Tool and Brush Tool.

 How do I know when it’s done?